waggle-sensor/sensors/v4.1/README.md

 |Digital  | digital |  0x04 |
 |PWM      | pwm |  0x05 |

-Sensor names as parameters for Coreread are shown below.
+All the sensor table provide parameters for the sensor reading, and  Sensor names are parameters for "readSensor".
-Coreread is able to take multiple parameters, and has no limitation on the number of parameters.
+"readSensor" command is able to take multiple parameters, if the length of the parameter is less than 127.

 | SENSOR        |ID             |        DATA   |
 | ------------- |:-------------:|:-------------:|